bmurphCRM/ChildWelfareCentralIntake/README.md

 - Reports
 - Dashboards
 - Global Search
-- Use of Salesforve Chatter for contectual social collaboration (multidisciplinary teams)
+- Use of Salesforve Chatter for contectual social collaboration (multi-disciplinary teams)
 - Quick Actions to execute common tasks
 - Task and Activity Management
 - Calendaring